-Interested in learning how to start a Gut Healing Bullet Journal?
+Interested in learning how to start a Gut Healing Bullet Journal via a minimalist bullet journal daily spread?

 What is a Bullet Journal?

 The traditional Bullet Journal is a rapid way for logging information.
-According to them,
+It makes journaling easy and accessible for anyone and completely customizable.

 Why Start a Gut Healing Bullet Journal?